javier7-52/osTicket-Installation-Configuration/README.md

 </details>

 <h4>2.
-Assignment: An agent (Scott) observes the ticket and assign it to the 'SysAdmins' department.</h4>
+Assignment: An agent (Scott) observes the ticket, sets it to "Emergency," and assigns it to the "SysAdmins" department.</h4>
 <details>
   <summary><b>Watch: Ticket Reassignment</b> (Click to Expand)</summary>